sunpy/ndcube/docs/slicing.rst

   >>> # Instantiate NDCubeSequence.
 Let the common axis be 0.
   >>> my_sequence = NDCubeSequence([cube0, cube1, cube2, cube3], common_axis=0)

 Just as we did in the :ref:`ndcubesequence` section, let's represent this `~ndcube.NDCubeSequence` pictorally in the figure below.
 Each `~ndcube.NDCube` is represented by a blue square inset with a smaller red one.
 The blue square represents its array-based data while the red square represents its coordinate and metadata.
 Panel a) shows the sequence in its default configuration, with the sequence axis acting as an axis perpendicular and in addition to the cube axes.
-However because we defined ``common_axis=0`` above, we can think of the cubes as arrange sequentially along that axis, as represented in panel b).
+However let's say we defined ``common_axis=0`` above.
+In that case we can also think of the cubes as arrange sequentially along that axis, as represented in panel b).
 For ease of representation we have not shown the 3rd axis of the cubes.

 .. image:: images/ndcubesequence_diagram.png